sent-hil/bitesized/Readme.md

 # TODO

 * Write blog post explaning bitmaps and this library
-* Add 'ALL' interval that's set if user does event ever
 * Add documentation for functions
 * Option to look back only x intervals for retention metrics
 * Add method to remove user from specified/all events